Iranian Azerbaijanis: Genetics

-It is believed that the Medes mixed with an indigenous population, the Mannai, a group related to the Urartians.
-Ancient written accounts, such as one written by Arab historian Abu al-Hasan Ali ibn al-Husayn al-Masudi (896–956), attest to the presence of Persians in the historical regions of Azerbaijan and Arran and mention the Old Azeri language that was similar to Persian.
-But Al-Muqaddasi also wrote of the presence of the Persian language in the region.
-This is supported by the many figures of Persian literature, such as Qatran Tabrizi, Shams Tabrizi, Nezami, and Khaghani, who wrote in Persian prior to and during the Oghuz migration, as well as by Strabo, and Al-Istakhri, who all describe the language of the region as Persian.

-Scholars note cultural similarities between modern Persians and Azerbaijanis.
-Archaeological evidence indicates that the Iranian religion of Zoroastrianism was prominent throughout the Caucasus before Christianity and Islam and that the influence of various Persian Empires added to the Iranian character of the area.
-Other common Perso-Azerbaijani features include Iranian place names such as Tabriz and the name Azerbaijan itself.
+According to HLA testing, Azerbaijanis of Iran cluster together with the Turkmens of Gorgan and Kurds and constitute an intermediate position between Iranian populations and Western Siberians, specifically Chuvash, Mansi people, and Buryats (subgroups of Turkic peoples, Ugrians, and Mongols respectively).
+Several genetic studies show that the Azerbaijanis' gene pool largely overlap with that of the native populations in support of language replacement, including elite dominance, scenarios, while also demonstrating significant genetic influence from Siberia and Mongolia.

 History

-Background: Dividing of the Azerbaijanis by the Russian Empire
+Background

-Following the Russo-Persian Wars of 1804–13 and 1826–28, the territories of the Iranian Qajar dynasty in the Caucasus were forcefully ceded to the Russian Empire and the Treaty of Gulistan in 1813 and the Treaty of Turkmenchay in 1828 finalized the borders between the Russian Empire and Qajar Iran.
+Following the Russo-Persian Wars of 1804–13 and 1826–28, the Caucasian territories of Qajar Iran were ceded to the Russian Empire.
+The Treaty of Gulistan in 1813 and the Treaty of Turkmenchay in 1828 finalized the borders between the Russian Empire and Qajar Iran.
 The areas to the north of the river Aras, including the territory of the contemporary Republic of Azerbaijan, were Iranian territory until they were occupied by Russia over the course of the 19th century.
-The Russo-Persian Wars of the 19th century settled the modern-day boundary of Iran, stripping it of all its Caucasian territories and incorporating them into the Russian Empire.
-The eventual formation of the Azerbaijan Democratic Republic in 1918 established the territory of modern Azerbaijan.

 As a direct result of Qajar Iran's forced ceding to Russia, the Azerbaijanis are nowadays parted between two nations: Iran and Azerbaijan.
 Despite living on two sides of an international border, the Azerbaijanis form a single ethnic group.

 Russo-Persian War (1826–28)

 The burden of the Russo-Persian War (1826–28) was on the tribes of Qaradağ region, who being in front line, provided human resources and provision of the Iranian army.
 In the wake of the war, a significant fraction of the inhabitants of this area lived as nomadic tribes (ایلات).
 The major tribes included; Cilibyanlu 1,500 tents and houses, Karacurlu 2500, Haji Alilu 800, Begdillu 200, and various minor groups 500.
 At the time Ahar, with 3,500 inhabitants, was the only city of Qaradağ.
-The Haji-Alilu tribe played major rule in the later political developments.